Trump, advisers charged in Georgia for 2020 election overthrow scheme | Politics

 - United States

-Former U.S. President Donald Trump was hit with a fourth set of criminal charges when a Georgia grand jury issued a sweeping indictment accusing him of trying to overturn his 2020 election loss to Democrat Joe Biden.

-The charges, brought late on Monday by Fulton County District Attorney Fani Willis, add to the legal woes facing Trump, the front-runner in the race for the Republican nomination for the 2024 presidential election.
 The sprawling 98-page indictment listed 19 defendants and 41 criminal counts in all.
 All of the defendants were charged with racketeering, which is used to target members of organized crime groups and carries a penalty of up to 20 years in prison.
+Mark Meadows, Trump's former White House chief of staff, and lawyers Rudy Giuliani and John Eastman were among those charged.

+"Rather than abide by Georgia's legal process for election challenges, the defendants engaged in a criminal, racketeering enterprise to overturn Georgia's presidential election result," Willis said at a press conference.
+Trump and the other defendants have until noon EDT (1600 GMT) on Friday, Aug.
+25, to surrender voluntarily, rather than face arrest, Willis said.
+She said she intends to try all 19 defendants together.

+"This one-sided grand jury presentation relied on witnesses who harbor their own personal and political interests," Trump lawyers Drew Findling, Jennifer Little and Marissa Goldberg said in a statement.
+"We look forward to a detailed review of this indictment, which is undoubtedly just as flawed and unconstitutional as this entire process has been," Trump lawyers added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)